vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

     </div>
    </details>
 2. You can optionally edit your existing rule or add additional filter criteria.
-   - To edit the rule you just created, select the rule, make your changes, and click **Save**.
+   - To edit the rule you just created, select the rule, make your changes, and click **Add**.
    - If you want to add a rule to filter multiple criteria, such as filter by certain Regions and another rule to filter by certain Destination Hostnames, click **+ New Rule**.
-Add the additional criteria and save.
+Add the additional criteria and click **Add**.
-   - To add a separate rule set, click **+ New Filter**.
+   - To add a separate rule set, above the filter set, click **+ New Filter**.
 This rule set will be displayed as **Or AWS costs where...** on the new tile.
    - To delete a rule set, click the trashcan icon on the top right of the rule set.
    <details><summary>Click to view example image</summary>
        <div style={{